5.6. Other pointer characteristics¶

 which exposes the weakness in using an integral type for both

-numbers and the concept NULL
+numbers and the concept NULL.

 For example: